Japoneris/json_to_python/README.md

 ## What does it do ?

-Read a json file, and create a corresponding object.
+Read a json file, and create an object in the corresponding language.
+Instead of defining "field 1 = 1" for all the fields of an api.
+Plus, give it the right name

 ## To which format ?

 It will be (in chronological order) :

-* `*.py` : it will generate a class object
+* `*.py` : it will generate a class object first
-* to `pandas` : Will create a table easy exportable using existing scripts
-* other method languages
+* other method languages (not yet)

 ## What do I have to do ?